Bira/octopus-carnival/_posts/2025-06-13-ultra-tech-dungeons.md

 will lose none of its functionality in a low- or no-mana zone, and it could be enchanted with the same magic as the low-tech sword to become even better.

+If you _do_ think that this is too much, you could say that the value of ultra-tech gear is capped by the value of magic items with similar properties.
+The sword from the example would be worth $17,000 then.
+Gear that has no magical equivalent might still use the "uncapped" price.

 #### Timeworn Gear

 One concept from Pathfinder that's useful to borrow is that of timeworn